-Revenues increased by \$0.5 million to a total of \$2.6 million for the year ended December 31, 2003 from \$2.1 million for the year ended December 31, 2002, representing an increase of 21%.
-This increase was due primarily to the transitioning from research and development to product manufacturing and sales.
-Our contract revenue decreased approximately \$0.5 million while our product revenue increased approximately \$1.0 million.
+Revenues increased by \$1.0 million to a total of \$3.6 million for the year ended December 31, 2004 from \$2.6 million for the year ended December 31, 2003, representing an increase of 39%.
+This increase was due primarily to many of our customers reaching commercial and pre-commercial stages with their systems.
+Our contract revenue decreased approximately \$0.3 million while our product revenue increased approximately \$1.3 million.
+Average unit sales price for displays decreased to \$372 in 2004 as compared to \$422 in 2003 as we increase our larger order fulfillment.
+Our current expectation is that revenue will continue to grow in 2005 if we successfully execute our business plan.